 This preserve, the most scenic of the parks atop Skyline Ridge, has two small ponds, a tiny nature center, and a nice view over the Santa Cruz Mountains.
 Traffic noise and the continuous sound of gunfire detract from the otherwise fine setting.

-Long Ridge has some great views and enjoyable wooded trails, but the park should only be visited in the late afternoon when there's less traffic noise and the gunfire has stopped.
+Long Ridge has some great views and enjoyable wooded trails, but the park should only be visited in the late afternoon when there's less traffic noise and the sounds of gunfire from the nearby shooting range have stopped.

 This small preserve in the low grassy hills outside Saratoga offers a short and pleasant stroll to a fine viewpoint over Silicon Valley.
 Longer walks are possible but involve walking through a lot of horse manure.

 Resembling Huddart County Park except that it's in the South Bay, Sanborn is a fully developed park with campgrounds and picnic areas.
 Reaching from the suburbs up to Skyline Ridge, the park is on a hillside that's densely carpeted with second-growth redwoods.
 A few small old-growth redwoods remain.